kleinschmidt/kleinschmidt.github.io/content/_index.md

 I work on **sensation and perception in a non-stationary world**.
 My work uses behavioral, computational, and neural approaches to understand how sensory systems **adapt** to semi-predictable variability across contexts.
-I am particularly—but not exclusively—interested in **speech and language**.
+I am particularly---but not exclusively---interested in **speech and language**.

 Resources